CrazyOrr/dirbot-db/README.rst

 This is a Scrapy project to scrape websites from public web directories.

-This project is only meant for educational purposes.
+This project is licensed under the terms of the MIT license.

 Items
 =====